 Taiwanese beef house like a boss

-Beef House’s food quality is inversely proportional to the quality of their website – a blogspot in Chinese to inform people from Germany about their news, but it was last updated in 2010.
+Beef House’s food quality is inversely proportional to the quality of their website – a blog spot in Chinese to inform people from Germany about their news, but it was last updated in 2010.
 The dishes and the design haven’t changed much as I often see those same artworks on their wall.
-The style, the type font, the colors and the photo are the same.
+The style, the type font, the colours and the photo are the same.

 So, Beef House is excellent for its beef noodle soup.
 The rest of the food tastes terrific too, but nothing compared to the beef noodles.

 And I have to warn you: the service there is quite terrible.
 But the food is so delicious that you’ll love it and ask for more.

 Manti and Gözleme at Gözleme

 So, the best way to describe what is manti is to say: “It is like a Turkish cappelletti, but instead of in brodo, it is served in a delicious yogurt and garlic sauce.”
 Did this make sense to you?